diogonapoles/isep-lapr2/docs/SprintC/US5/US5.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US4 register the arrival of a SNS user to take the vaccine." because in order to list the Users in the waiting room, the receptionist has to register their arrival.
+* There is a dependency to "US4 register the arrival of a SNS user to take the vaccine." because in order to list the Users in the waiting room, the receptionist has to register their arrival in the UserArrivalStore.

 ### 1.5 Input and Output Data